 - a.
-Low/Moderate Split and Bedroom Distribution of Affordable Housing Units: - The fair share obligation shall be divided equally between low- and moderate-income units, except that where there is an odd number of affordable housing units the extra unit shall be a low- income unit. - In each affordable development, at least 50 percent of the restricted units within each bedroom distribution shall be low-income units.
-If there is only one affordable unit it must be a low income unit. - 3.
-At least thirteen percent (13%) of all affordable units in the Borough, within each bedroom distribution, with the exception of units constructed as of July 1, 2008, and units subject to preliminary or final site plan approval as of July 1, 2008, shall be designated as very-low income units at 30% of the median income, with at least fifty percent (50%) of all very-low income units being available to families.
-Very-low income units shall be considered low-income units for the purposes of evaluating compliance with the required low/moderate income unit splits, bedroom distribution, and phasing requirements of this ordinance.

-- 4. Affordable developments that are not age-restricted shall be structured such that: - The combined number of efficiency and one-bedroom units shall be no greater than 20 percent of the total low- and moderate-income units; - ii.
-At least 30 percent of all low- and moderate-income units are two bedroom units; - iii.
-At least 20 percent of all low- and moderate-income units shall be three bedroom units; and - iv.
-The remaining units, if any, may be allocated among two and three bedroom units at the discretion of the developer. - 5.
-Affordable developments that are age-restricted shall be structured such that the number of bedrooms shall equal the number of age-restricted low-and moderate-income units within the inclusionary development.
+Low/Moderate Split and Bedroom Distribution of Affordable Housing Units: - 1.
+The fair share obligation shall be divided equally between low- and moderateincome units, except that where there is an odd number of affordable housing units the extra unit shall be a low-income unit. - 2.
+In each affordable development, at least fifty (50%) percent of the restricted units within each bedroom distribution shall be low-income units.
+If there is only one affordable unit it must be a low-income unit. - 3.
+Thirteen (13%) percent of all affordable units in the Borough, with the exception of units constructed as of July 1, 2008, and units subject to preliminary or final site plan approval as of July 1, 2008, shall be designated as very-low income households at 30% of the median income, with at least fifty (50%) percent of all very-low income units being available to families.
+Very-low income units shall be considered low-income units for the purposes of evaluating compliance with the required low/moderate income unit splits, bedroom distribution, and phasing requirements of this ordinance. - 4.
+Affordable developments that are not age-restricted shall be structured in conjunction with realistic market demands such that: - The combined number of efficiency and one-bedroom units shall be no greater than 20 percent of the total low- and moderate-income units; - ii.
+At least 20 percent of all low- and moderate-income units shall be three-bedroom units; - iii.
+At least 30 percent of all low- and moderate-income units shall be twobedroom units; - iv.
+The remaining units may be allocated among two- and three-bedroom units at the discretion of the developer. - 5.
+Affordable developments that are age-restricted shall be structured such that the number of bedrooms shall equal the number of age-restricted low- and moderate-income units within the inclusionary development.
 The standard may be met by having all one-bedroom units or by having a two-bedroom unit for each efficiency unit.